Josh Robert Thompson: Early life

-Thompson grew up in Cleveland, Ohio, "raised by classic television."
+Thompson was born on March 11, 1975.
+He grew up in Cleveland, Ohio, "raised by classic television".
 He would watch as actors became different characters and began to mimic them.
 At age eight, his grandmother bought him a Fisher-Price tape recorder that he used to create radio-style "shows", voicing the host and the guests.
 The following year, he performed on stage in Peter Pan at the Cleveland Play House.

-During his junior year at Padua Franciscan High School, Thompson delivered one line for the school's production of Oklahoma! and walked off to laughter and applause.
-"Then someone backstage said, 'They're clapping for you.
+During his junior year at Padua Franciscan High School, Thompson delivered one line for the school's production of Oklahoma! and walked off to laughter and applause: "Then someone backstage said, 'They're clapping for you.
 They love you.'
 After that, I was hooked."
 Thompson and some of his classmates got a video camera and began making feature-length and short films, and television-style shows.
 He graduated from Padua in 1993.

-Thompson moved to Los Angeles a few years later and performed on local television and as a stand-up comic while working toward his degree in TV, Radio and Film Production at California State University, Fullerton.
+Thompson moved to Los Angeles a few years later and performed on local television and as a stand-up comic while working toward his degree in TV, Radio, and Film Production at California State University, Fullerton.
 He uses his middle name professionally because a "Josh Thompson" was already registered with the Screen Actors Guild.